The Maxson Laboratory

 Meet the Team!

 We are currently looking for enthusiastic and motivated individuals to join our team.
-We welcome applicants with diverse scientific backgrounds who are interested to learn about cancer cell biology and genomics.
+We welcome applicants who are interested to learn about cancer cell biology and genomics.
 We are highly invested in mentoring individuals in our group so that they can develop both scientifically and professionally.

 Please email your CV and a description of your interest in our work to Dr. Julia Maxson.